ericjwdchen/ericjwdchen.github.io/bookshelf.md

 - **Why Religion?: A Personal Story** by Elaine Pagels

-- **Diary of a Very Bad Year: Confessions of an Anonymous Hedge Fund Manager** by Anonymous Hedge Fund Manager, n+1, and Keith Gessen

-- **Paul: A Biography** by N.T.
-Wright

 - **More Than You Know: Finding Financial Wisdom in Unconventional Places** by Michael J. Mauboussin

 ## 2018

+- **Diary of a Very Bad Year: Confessions of an Anonymous Hedge Fund Manager** by Anonymous Hedge Fund Manager, n+1, and Keith Gessen  <span class="primary-color">★★</span>

+   I got wind of this book by [recommendation from Matt Levine](https://twitter.com/matt_levine/status/1043230384320925696?lang=en).
+It's a series of transcribed interviews with an anonymous hedge fund manager throughout the 2008 financial crisis.
+I was in middle school during the crisis, so I sort of knew what was going on but most of it had limited impact on me.
+From this book, though, I *felt* like what it was like to live through a crisis.
+That's extremely useful.

 - **Den of Thieves** by James B. Stewart <span class="primary-color">★</span>